qwikgeo/qwikgeo-api/README.md

-# QwikGeo
+# QwikGeo API

-QwikGeo is a enterprise scale api for a GIS portal.
-QwikGeo is written in [Python](https://www.python.org/) using the [FastAPI](https://fastapi.tiangolo.com/) web framework.
+QwikGeo API is a enterprise scale api for a GIS portal.
+QwikGeo API is written in [Python](https://www.python.org/) using the [FastAPI](https://fastapi.tiangolo.com/) web framework.

 ---